Creative entrepreneurs have to face many challenges.

 “We were owning our businesses.
 We loved it, but we didn’t love the mundane tasks that came with it.
 We liked communicating with our customers.
 We loved serving them, but we didn’t like bookkeeping.
 We didn’t like tracing payments, tracking agreements.
 That was not the thing we liked about owning a business.“

 — Oz Alon for Alejandro Cremades

 Without a doubt, HoneyBook can be considered a giant success.
-It has gained unicorn status in 2020 and two years later, it reached a $35.1M revenue with 55,000 customers and over $498.0M of funding.
+It gained unicorn status in 2020 and two years later, it reached a $35.1M revenue with 55,000 customers and over $498.0M of funding.

 Dubsado grew on similar soil.
 Their creators, a husband–and–wife team Jake and Becca Berg, also knew a thing or two about small businesses, having been a part of the photography industry.
-Discovering the lack of simple tools for organizing your business, they’ve started creating their own, one feature after another.
+Discovering the lack of simple tools for organizing a business, they’ve started developing their own, one feature after another.
 At first, to make their own lives a little bit easier.
 Later on, to deliver a business–changing software that currently has more than 25,000 users.
 What’s unique about this SaaS product is that it has no funding at all.

 “Our main goal with not being funded is just being able to pivot, being agile in our own business, so that we can release the features that we want to our users when they want them. (…) Because we don’t have this environment where we’re reporting to people, or because our designers are dissociated with our engineers, everyone is very fluid and we’re all on the same page in how we communicate.
 We mimic our early days in Dubsado with what we do today.”

 In contrast, Zendo was created in a slightly different environment, but in similar enough circumstances.